drizzydolexz/pong-game-with-python/README.md

 # pong-game-with-python
-simple pong game using python and the turtle lib
+simple pong game using Python and the turtle library.